 Professional Activities & Awards:

-I am a Fellow and national faculty member of the American College of Healthcare Executives (ACHE).
-I have taught courses for ACHE at the annual Congress on Healthcare Leadership, as well as special seminars, local chapter meetings, regional conferences and national webinars.
+I am a fellow and national faculty member of the American College of Healthcare Executives (ACHE).
+I have taught courses for ACHE at the annual Congress on Healthcare Leadership, as well as special seminars, local chapter meetings, regional conferences, and national webinars.
 I am also an ACHE-approved executive coach.
 In 2017, I received a national ACHE service award for my contributions to the field of healthcare management.
-I have recently been appointed by the ACHE Chairman and Board of Governors to serve as the national Chair of the ACHE LGBTQ Forum for 2020-2021.
-I am honored to succeed Dr. Dan Gentry, President and CEO of the Association of University Programs in Health Administration (AUPHA), in serving ACHE in this capacity.
+I am the 2020-2021 Chair of the ACHE LGBTQ Forum and I have recently been appointed by the ACHE Chairman and Board of Governors to serve as Regent-at-Large for ACHE District 4, which includes Texas, my home state of Missouri, and 8 other states.
+My 3-year appointment to the ACHE Council of Regents will begin in March of 2021.
+I also serve as Chair of the Quality and Safety Faculty Forum for the Association of University Programs in Health Administration (AUPHA).

 I am a member of the National Association of Health Services Executives (NAHSE), the professional society dedicated to advancing Black healthcare leaders.
-Additionally, I hold membership and certification as a healthcare finance professional with the Healthcare Financial Management Association (HFMA).
-I am a founding member and fellow of the Society of Nurse Scientists, Innovators, Entrepreneurs and Leaders (SONSIEL).
+I am a member of the National Association for Healthcare Quality and a certified professional in healthcare quality (CPHQ) Additionally, I hold membership and certification as a healthcare finance professional with the Healthcare Financial Management Association (HFMA).
+I am a founding member and fellow of the Society of Nurse Scientists, Innovators, Entrepreneurs, and Leaders (SONSIEL).
 I serve on the board of directors of Yale School of Nursing Alumni Association, and on the national membership committee of the American Organization for Nursing Leadership (AONL).
-I hold additional board certifications in executive nursing practice, healthcare quality and nursing education.
+I hold additional board certifications in executive nursing practice and academic nursing education.
 I am a Myers-Briggs Certified Practitioner and a Gallup-Certified Strengths Coach.